jps80/chainlink-functions/README.md

 # Chainlink Functions

-Project to play and learning the use of Chainlink Functions.
+Project to play and learn to use Chainlink Functions.

 ## Notes
 configuracion minima: